-Stew, I'm active duty Navy and am planning to run a marathon this November in San Antonio.
-I was looking at a more all-around fitness plan this time, and would like to use a hybrid of one of your plans along with the intermediate plan from the website.
-I've found that cross training seriously reduces my running injuries plus helps me lose weight and stay interested!
+Stew, I'm active-duty Navy and am planning to run a marathon this November in San Antonio.
+I was looking at a more all-around fitness plan this time and would like to use a hybrid of one of your plans, along with the intermediate plan from the website.
+I've found that cross training seriously reduces my running injuries, plus helps me lose weight and stay interested.
 If there's a plan you already have for marathon training, please let me know which one it is.
-Or, if you could look over my schedule and offer any advice, I'd appreciate it.
+Or if you could look over my schedule and offer any advice, I'd appreciate it.

-Also - I just did my PRT, did outstanding high on pushups, outstanding medium on the run (can't seem to shave off those last 37 seconds) and then GOOD LOW on curl ups.
-What can I DO to get my numbers up?
-I did tons of core training beforehand and progress is so slow.
+Also - I just did my PRT [physical readiness training], did outstanding high on push-ups, outstanding medium on the run (can't seem to shave off those last 37 seconds) and then good low on curl-ups.
+What can I do to get my numbers up?
+I did tons of core training beforehand, and progress is so slow.

-Also see other running plans if you need some optional training plans to get you over a hump.ALL Running Plans
+Also see other running plans if you need some optional training plans to get you over a hump.

-Too many people start off the sit-up portion and get 30-35 sit-ups in the first 30 seconds only to fail the test in the next minute and a half and not match your first thirty second score.
-If you pace your first 30 seconds and shoot for 20 sit-ups, you will find that maintaining that pace for the whole two minutes will be easier to do and the score of 80 in two minutes is right there.
+Too many people start off the sit-up portion and get 30-35 sit-ups in the first 30 seconds, only to fail the test in the next 1½ minutes and not match your first 30-second score.
+If you pace your first 30 seconds and shoot for 20 sit-ups, you will find that maintaining that pace for the whole two minutes will be easier to do, and the score of 80 in two minutes is right there.

-Try this too about 3-4 weeks before your next physical fitness test:
+Try this, too, about 3-4 weeks before your next physical fitness test:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to firstname.lastname@example.org.